-ICTS offers support and troubleshooting 7 days a week from 7:00 a.m. to 10:00 p.m. on our Facebook page, except during the June and December vac.
+ICTS offers support and troubleshooting 7 days a week from 7:00 a.m. to 10:00 p.m. on our Facebook page.
 We also post information about ICTS services, ICT issues on campus and interesting news about IT and technology.